ealush/vest/website/docs/writing_tests/failing_with_a_custom_message.md

 The `enforce` function in Vest allows you to pass a custom message using the `message` modifier.
 This can be useful if you have multiple failure conditions.

-The message must be specified before the rule it refers to, because once the rule failes, enforce throws immediately.
+The message must be specified before the rule it refers to, because once the rule fails, enforce throws immediately.

 ```js
 test('username', () => {